 Imagine that.
-An industry that operates on a 70% load factor that is forced to curtail capacity by 33%.
-That’s an equation that won’t add up, unless airlines raise prices – hence de Juniac’s remark regarding “an end to ‘cheap travel’”.
+An industry that operates on a 70% load factor is forced to curtail capacity by 33%.
+That’s an equation that won’t add up unless airlines raise prices – hence de Juniac’s remark regarding “an end to ‘cheap travel’”.

 It’s the most basic equation in all of business:

 Net profit = sales revenue − total costs.

 Basic economic theory will tell you that when supply is low, prices increase; and when demand is low, prices decrease.
 The Coronavirus crisis, however, throws a spanner in the works of basic economic theory.
 Not only are we experiencing a demand-side crash, due to lockdown and the second-order effects of declining household incomes and residual fear around contracting the virus, we are also facing a supply-side contraction, due to regulations (i.e. social distancing) aimed at protecting the public.

 Leisure travel, like refractive and private cataract surgery, is a discretionary expense.
 So, what’s going to happen to the travel industry?